FAIRmat-NFDI/pynxtools/docs/tutorial/bring-your-own-data.md

     return {}
 ```

-Or for Scienta IBW (JSON note format):
+Or for JSON note format:

 ```python
 import json, numpy as np